Note: Some of these terms relate to features which may not be included with your VolunteerHub package.

 The Reservation Overflow option within an event allows the number of volunteers signed up under a user group reservation for an event to exceed a pre-determined reserved number if there are any unreserved slots available.

-A Recurrence Master is a template made to simplify the creation of events which occur more than once.
+A Recurrence Template is a template made to simplify the creation of events which occur more than once.
 They can be turned on when needed or set to run on a recurrence pattern, such as 9:00 am – 12:00 pm every weekday through December 31st.
-Events created from a Recurrence Master are linked to allow for easy editing; a change made to the template affects all future instances of that master, such as a change in location.
+Events created from a Recurrence Template are linked to allow for easy editing; a change made to the template affects all future instances of that template, such as a change in location.

 A Reservation allows for restricting all or part of the available slots of an event to a particular user group.